The Liechtenstein Constitution

 The right to a referendum on the abolition of the monarchy

 The constitutional reform brings further changes.
-The Prince's right to issue emergency decrees is restricted in terms of time and content (Art.
+For example, the Prince's right to issue emergency decrees is now subject to time and content restrictions (Art.
 10 of the Constitution).
-Appointment procedures for civil servants and judges are now more balanced (Art.
+The appointment procedure for civil servants and judges is now more balanced (Art.
 11 and Art.
-96 of the Constitution), and the procedure by which the Reigning Prince or Parliament can withdraw confidence from the government is formulated more precisely (Art.
+96 of the Constitution), and the procedure by which the Prince or Parliament can withdraw its confidence from the government is more precisely defined (Art.
 80 of the Constitution).
-Newly included in the central legal document of the state is the possibility of a motion of no confidence against the Reigning Prince via a referendum (Art.
+A new addition to the state's central legal document is the possibility of a motion of no confidence against the Reigning Prince via a referendum (Art.
 13ter of the Constitution).
 According to Art.
-113 of the Constitution, the citizens of the country also have the right to vote for the abolition of the monarchy through a referendum.
-At the same time, this paragraph shows more strongly than any other how much the Princely House is in favour of democratic legitimisation of the monarchy.
+113 of the Constitution, the citizens of the country also have the right to vote for the abolition of the monarchy via a referendum.
+At the same time, this paragraph shows more than any other how strongly the Princely House supports the democratic legitimisation of the monarchy.